Discover folk - the CRM for people-powered businesses

 What do busy partner relationship management teams use as a CRM?

-Partner relationship management teams often use CRM solutions like folk, Hubspot, Pipedrive, and Salesforce to optimize customer relationship management and streamline partner interactions.
+Partner relationship management teams often use CRM solutions like folk, Hubspot, Pipedrive, and Salesforce to optimize partner relationship management and streamline partner interactions.
 These platforms offer diverse features to manage contacts, automate workflows, and provide valuable analytics, making them ideal for enhancing business efficiency and growth.

 Do I need a CRM?